Peter0x44/gslash-server/README.md

 #### PostgreSQL

 1. Create a user (e.g. `gslash`) with password via standard procedure
-1. Create a database (e.g. `gslash`) with the user you created as the owner.
+1. Create a database (e.g. `gslash`) with the user you created as the owner

 #### File